maarten-dp/fast-alchemy/README.md

 ```yaml
     collection: relationship|AntCollection
 ```
 Well, we made it this far. let's step it up a notch and define ourselves a relationship.
 Using the same terminology as SQLAlchemy, we're able to define a relationship by using the keyword... well... `relationship`.
 We indicate the model, we want a relationship with, by referencing a model that was previously defined in the yaml.
-Under the hood, we'll create a Many To One relationship with `AntCollection`, using its `ìd` as a foreign key.
+Under the hood, we'll create a Many To One relationship with `AntCollection`, using its `id` as a foreign key.

 ```yaml
     colonies: Backref|AntColony
 ```
 We're also able to indicate that we're interested in creating back-ref for relations that will be defined further in the yaml definition.
-As previously mentioned, this is the only case where you're able to reference a model that has not yet been defined, if we regard fast-alchemy as an interpretative based parser.
+As previously mentioned, this is the only case where you're able to reference a model that has not yet been defined, if we regard fast-alchemy as interpretative based.

 ## Defining instances